Surround sound: 7.1 surround sound

-7.1 surround sound is a popular format in theaters & Home cinema including Blu-rays with Dolby and DTS being major players.
+7.1 surround sound is a popular format in theaters and home cinema, including Blu-rays with Dolby and DTS being major players.

-7.1.2/7.1.4 immersive sound
+5.1.2/5.1.4/7.1.2/7.1.4 immersive sound

-7.1.2 and 7.1.4 immersive sound along with 5.1.2 and 5.1.4 format adds either 2 or 4 overhead speakers to enable sound objects and special effect sounds to be panned overhead for the listener.
+7.1.2 and 7.1.4 immersive sound, along with 5.1.2 and 5.1.4 formats, add either 2 or 4 overhead speakers (height channels) to enable sound objects and special effect sounds to be panned overhead for the listener.
 Introduced for theatrical film releases in 2012 by Dolby Laboratories under the trademark name Dolby Atmos.

-Dolby Atmos (and other Microsoft Spatial Sound engines; see AudioObjectType in SpatialAudioClient.h) additionally support a virtual "8.1.4.4" configuration, to be rendered by a HRTF.
+Dolby Atmos (and other Microsoft Spatial Sound engines; see AudioObjectType in SpatialAudioClient.h) additionally support a virtual 8.1.4.4 configuration, to be rendered by a HRTF.
 The configuration adds to 7.1.4 with a center speaker behind the listener and 4 speakers below.

 10.2 surround sound

 10.2 is the surround sound format developed by THX creator Tomlinson Holman of TMH Labs and University of Southern California (schools of Cinema/Television and Engineering).
 Developed along with Chris Kyriakakis of the USC Viterbi School of Engineering, 10.2 refers to the format's promotional slogan: "Twice as good as 5.1".
 Advocates of 10.2 argue that it is the audio equivalent of IMAX.